PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/installation.rst

     #.
 Schedules basic configuration of Analytics tracker using ``_paq.push``.
     #.
 Creates a ``<script>`` tag that asynchronously loads the Analytics tracker library.

 When loading, the snippet is added on the page.
-The Analytics tracker will start tracking :term:`visitor` actions starting with page view.
+The Analytics tracker will start tracking :term:`user` actions starting with page view.

 .. _jtc-installation-alternative-configurations: